Captain Volkonogov Escaped: Critical response

-The Guardian writer Xan Brooks believes, "Chupov and Merkulova’s handling of the material is almost playful, choosing to frame Stalin’s Russia as nightmarish deadpan comedy."
+The Guardian writer Xan Brooks believes, "Chupov and Merkulova's handling of the material is almost playful, choosing to frame Stalin's Russia as nightmarish deadpan comedy."

 Vasily Stepanov, chief editor of Seans, said of the film: "According to the plot, Volkonogov is a kind of parable: a dead comrade appears to the fleeing hero, who promises him an obligatory place in hell if the captain does not beg forgiveness from at least one victim.
 The scene of the appearance of the infernal messenger from the common grave is made festively, as in Masodov's prose.
 But with apologies, and even more so with repentance, Volkonogov is tight."

+In June 2025 for The New York Times, Mikey Madison, who starred alongside Borisov in Anora (2024), chose Captain Volkonogov Escaped as one of her top 10 films of the 21st century.